yetibot/yetibot-codeclimate/README.md

 ## Config

-**Workspace**: You can optionally set a workspace path.
+**workspace-path**: You can optionally set a workspace path.
 This is where Yetibot will checkout repos to run CodeClimate analysis on.
 It's important to note that if you're using Docker Machine, this location must be inside your Users directory (on OSX).
 If not set, it defaults to "/tmp/cc", which works on Linux where you don't need Docker Machine.

-**Results**: You can optionally set a path were linting results will be stored.
+**results-path**: You can optionally set a path were linting results will be stored.
 The default is "./codeclimate/".
 Yetibot serves results from JSON files stored in this directory.

 ```edn
 ;; merge this into config/config.edn in your yetibot installation